trufi-association/trufi-server-cities/README.md

 ## Setup & Maintenance

+### Initiate your own instance of this

+1. Clone of course
+2. Rename the cloned repo `trufi-server-multi` differently as you want to have a custom name describing what your clone of this structure is for.
+You might want to rename the folder to `website-services` to host websites and web platforms such as dashboards for your customers.
+Or `city-services` for services related to city governance.
+3. Clone a `modules` repository into this one e.g. https://github.com/trufi-association/trufi-website-modules or https://github.com/trufi-association/trufi-server-modules
+4. Execute `./init` and answer the setup questions

 ### Copying things over

+**TODO:** Move somewhere else

 Definitely you used our tools in the [Trufi Server Resources](https://github.com/trufi-server-resources) you generate all the data you need for the backend tools here.
 Excellent because the structure there is to 100% compactible to this one and you don't need to figure out how to copy/move things over to here.
 See also the concept of [Resource Binding](https://github.com/trufi-association/trufi-server-resources#main-output-folder) we introduced.
 But anyway now come the smart people to play and you can be one of them.